The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary>What are advantages of Inheritance? </summary>

-- **Code Reuseability:** It means functiion inside base class is shared by all the derieved class
+- **Code Reusability:** It means function inside base class is shared by all the derived class
 - **Time Saving:** Because there is no need to define existing property (same code) of a class in another class
-- **Less Cost:** Because existing code is reused, it leads to less develoment and maintainance costs.
+- **Less Cost:** Because existing code is reused, it leads to less development and maintenance costs.
 - It helps to reduce code redundancy.

 </details>